 How Good Is ESG As A Career Choice?

 The status of employees and the workforce has been rocky for decades.
-There are strikes across Hollywood over writers' pay right now, there is unrest over artificial intelligence rendering many human jobs obsolete, and companies employ other tactics such as union busting or mass layoffs to turn a quick buck.
+There is unrest over artificial intelligence rendering many human jobs obsolete, and companies employ other tactics such as union busting or mass layoffs to turn a quick buck.

 Just as companies are focusing on ESG initiatives and how to balance rapid growth with the green economy, the workforce itself needs to go through changes as well.
 Thankfully, in the coming years there is an opportunity for both of those things to be closely related, to be achieved, and to work harmoniously.
-That future path is through ESG.
+That future path is through ESG, which stands for environmental, social, and governance.
+ESG principles encompass responsible business practices that address environmental impact, social responsibility, and strong governance standards.

 On the surface, ESG extends beyond reporting on financial metrics.
 There is a level of ethics and consciousness that ESG brings that breathes new life into old corporate practices and ways of thinking.
 But while ESG affects the corporate world at large, it also affects businesses and individuals, should people take advantage of it.

 Workers don’t need to put in much effort to build a career in ESG right now.
-Currently, there is a large gap between sustainability skills and the current workforce's abilities.
+Currently, there is a large gap between sustainability skills and the current workforce’s abilities.
+As a result, there are growing job opportunities in ESG roles across diverse sectors, reflecting the increasing demand for professionals with sustainability expertise.
 Between workshops and some quick certification programmes, workers can provide immense value to current employers and to the ESG field overall.

 But for those looking to lean further in, there is a large surplus of jobs all across the world.
+ESG jobs are available in a variety of industries, including the finance sector, which is seeing a significant rise in demand for ESG professionals to support sustainable finance and investment strategies.
 As countries and companies ramp up ESG efforts and work towards their goals, they will need more people in a broad range of these positions.
 On the accounting level alone, you have PricewaterhouseCoopers (PwC) announcing in 2021 that they will create 100,000 new jobs over five years that will focus on sustainability.

-Beyond accounting, there is a high demand for ESG analysts, ESG strategists, and other ESG professionals.
+Beyond accounting, there is a high demand for ESG analysts—professionals who evaluate ESG metrics, analyze data, and support strategic decision-making—as well as ESG strategists and other ESG professionals.
 With this high demand against chronic labour shortages around the world, this is as good an opportunity as any to dive in and find work.

 Another angle to consider with this demand for careers in ESG is that there aren’t many incentives for workers to delve into this field.
 It’s easy to chalk this up to companies not being willing to offer great salaries but management expecting workers to work long hours and have many responsibilities.